Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: A braided interpretation of Hopf bimodules

-of F.~Panaite (\cite{Panaite2}).
-(Here we follow the notations of~\cite{Panaite2} adapted to our conventions: first, \cite{Panaite2} uses the arched duality, so their dual bialgebra~$H^*$ corresponds to our~$(H^*)^{op,cop}$; second, they interpret Hopf bimodules \underline{over $H^*$} as \underline{left} modules over~$\X(H)$ etc., which is equivalent to our interpretation of Hopf bimodules \underline{over $H$} as \underline{right} modules.)
-These three algebras are of the form $\theta\cdot \W(H)$, with as~$\theta$ permutations $(1,4)(2,3)$, $(1,2,3,4)$ and $(3,4)$ respectively.
-Now, Point~\ref{item:ModEquivBi4'} of our theorem includes them into a family of $\# S_4 = 24$ UAAs and gives an explicit isomorphism between any two of them, inducing an equivalence of their categories of modules (Remark~\ref{thm:UAABrSystInvSn}).
-We thus generalize most results of \cite{CibilsRosso,Panaite2}, conceptually explain them and minimize technical computations.
+Here we adapt Panaite's notations to our conventions.
+For instance, he uses the arched duality, so his dual bialgebra~$H^*$ corresponds to our~$(H^*)^{op,cop}$.
+Also, he sees Hopf bimodules {over $H^*$} as {left} modules over~$\X(H)$, while we interpret Hopf bimodules {over $H$} as {right} modules.
+The algebras $\X,\Y,\Z$ are of the form $\theta\cdot \W(H)$, with as~$\theta$ the permutations $(14)(23)$, $(1234)$, and $(34)$.
+Point~\ref{item:ModEquivBi4'} of our theorem includes them into a family of $\# S_4 = 24$ UAAs and gives explicit isomorphisms between them, inducing equivalences for their module categories (Remark~\ref{thm:UAABrSystInvSn}).
+We thus generalize and conceptually explain the central results of \cite{CibilsRosso,Panaite2}, minimizing technical computations.